ullaskrishna1/Road-Accident-Dashboard/README.md

 There was no significant YoY improvement, indicating a need for deeper interventions.

 ✅ Conclusion
-This Power BI dashboard provides a visual framework to monitor and analyze road safety patterns across the UK.
+This Tableau dashboard provides a visual framework to monitor and analyze road safety patterns across the UK.
 It can support:
 Public safety campaigns and awareness efforts Infrastructure upgrades in high-risk zones
 Seasonal road safety planning